Tag: Environment

 Laura Perovich explored the concept of data-driven clothes as part of her Master thesis at the MIT Media Lab.
 The fashion dresses above show the concentrations of 100 chemical contaminants measured in the air of a particular household (left image).
 Chemicals are mapped to small squares and relative concentration is mapped to square size.
 Squares are repeated to create lace patterns (right image shows the concentration of several factory-related pollutants).
 In her thesis Laura Perovich […]

 Added by: Pierre Dragicevic, sent by: Yvonne Jansen.
-Category: Passive physical visualization Tags: air pollution, data clothing, digital fabrication, environment, fabric, textile
+Category: Passive physical visualization Tags: air pollution, data clothing, digital fabrication, environment, textile

 2015 – Summer in the City